maxilafo/Tableau/Databel - Customer Churn/README.md

 This project was born from applying what was learned from the Tablue Fundamentals courses at DataCamp.

-You can visit it at Tablue Public in the following [link](https://public.tableau.com/app/profile/maxilafo/viz/Databel-CustomerChurn_16938305753280/Story)
+You can visit the interactive Story published on Tableau Public at the following [link](https://public.tableau.com/app/profile/maxilafo/viz/Databel-CustomerChurn_16938305753280/Story)

 <p align="center">
 <a href="https://ibb.co/GQbcxJQ"><img src="https://i.ibb.co/XxvS24x/Story1.png" alt="Story1" border="0"></a>